duereg/manager-readme/README.md

 # Matt's Manager README
 Welcome to the team!
 I’m so glad you are here.

 If you're reading this it's likely that I am either your manager or a prospective coworker.
-This readme hopefully covers what to expect when working with me, how I like to work, my principles, and some details of how I act and react.
 One of the working relationships we need to define is ours.

 # A Little About Me